miracuvesseo/ios-app-development-services/README.md

 Top 10 iOS Apps in 2024

-1.TikTok - A leading platform for short-form mobile videos.
+1. TikTok - A leading platform for short-form mobile videos.

 2. Instagram - A photo and video sharing social networking service.